ecmwf/open-ecpds/README.md

 2) **Fetch Mode** – The metadata is submitted first, and the file content is retrieved asynchronously.

-- **Preset** – The metadata has been registered, and the data retrieval has been scheduled, awaiting processing by the data retrieval scheduler.
+- **Preset** – The metadata has been registered, and the data retrieval has been scheduled, awaiting processing by the **Data Retrieval Scheduler**.
-- **Fetching** – The data retrieval scheduler is actively retrieving the file content into the data store.
+- **Fetching** – The **Data Retrieval Scheduler** is actively retrieving the file content into the Data Store.

+#### Processing

+Once a data transfer request has been registered in OpenECPDS, it will be processed by various OpenECPDS schedulers and transition through multiple statuses.
+The data file associated with the transfer request can either be downloaded through the data portal or disseminated to a remote site.
+Each mode has its own set of statuses:

+1) **Data Portal** - The file is in the destination queue, waiting to be retrieved.

+- **StandBy** - The data transfer request was submitted with the standby option, causing it to be ignored by the **Data Transfer Scheduler**.
+- **Done** – The data file has been successfully downloaded.

+2) **Dissemination to a Remote Site** - The data transfer is in the queue, waiting for the scheduled time to pass.

+- **Queued** – The data transfer is waiting to be picked up by the **Data Transfer Scheduler**.
+- **Transferring** – The data is currently being disseminated to the remote site.
+- **Done** – The data transmission has been successfully completed.

 ## Workflow for various Use Cases